The ultimate guide to choosing a Confluence AI assistant

 Types of Confluence AI assistants

-As these tools have become more popular, you’ve got a few different options to consider.
-Each has its own pros and cons.
+As these tools have become more popular, you've got a few different options to consider.
+Each offers unique strengths depending on your team's needs.

 Atlassian has its own solution built right into its products.
 Atlassian Intelligence adds AI features directly inside Confluence for things like creating and summarizing content.
 This is all powered by Rovo, which Atlassian calls its "AI teammate" for handling search and chat across the platform.

-The obvious plus here is that it’s perfectly integrated.
+A significant advantage here is that it's perfectly integrated.
 It already knows the structure of your Confluence spaces, pages, and user permissions.
-But its biggest strength is also its biggest weakness: it’s built to work best inside the Atlassian bubble.
-And as most of us know, crucial company knowledge often lives in other places too, like Google Docs, Slack, and the company helpdesk.
+Its primary focus is to work seamlessly within the Atlassian ecosystem.
+Since many companies also keep important knowledge in other places, like Google Docs, Slack, and external helpdesks, some teams choose to use Rovo alongside other specialized tools.

 Third-party marketplace apps